 Table App.
-26 Evidence base and recommendations in 2017 Guideline - Transcranial magnetic stimulation (TMS)
+26 Evidence base and recommendations in 2017 Guideline - Transcranial magnetic stimulation (TM 1S) 10010/1000100 Ethechice base and recommendations in Eta. banacine in another and the standard in (in ,

-Location in 2017 Guideline Included studies 1 observational study from Turkey without a concurrent control group • Eryilmaz 2015 (N=44) Appendix to Technical Report Part D, Table AppD4-105 There was no higher certainty evidence regarding the effect of antenatal exposure to TMS on infant harms.
+Location in 2017 Guideline Included studies 1 observational study from Turkey without a concurrent control group28 Eryilmaz 2015 (N=44) Appendix to Technical Report Part D, Table AppD4-105 There was no higher certainty evidence regarding the effect of antenatal exposure to TMS on infant harms.
 One prospective cohort study with a non-concurrent untreated, depressed control group that did not sufficiently adjust for potential confounding showed no difference in infant adverse events or developmental delay at a mean of 32 months using the ADSI (Eryilmaz 2015).
 Technical Report Part D, Table D3-44 Evidence Statement There is insufficient evidence available to make an Evidence Statement regarding the effect of antenatal or postnatal exposure to TMS on infant harms.
 Recommendation(s) No recommendations made N/A